Skip to main content

 Common Post-Hip Replacement Pains

-Again, the pelvis and surrounding regions of the hip are affected in the surgery, which makes it completely normal to experience discomfort in the buttocks, as well as in the groin and thighs.
-This does not create a number of complications, and most likely do not need surgery, but it is beneficial to how they affect you and how they can be treated.
+Again, the pelvis and surrounding regions of the hip are affected by the surgery, making it completely normal to experience discomfort in the buttocks, groin, and thighs.
+This does not create several complications, and most likely do not need surgery, but it is beneficial to how they affect you and how they can be treated.

 Hematoma